SamSegura/segurachain/README.md

 Official bitcointalk topic link: https://bitcointalk.org/index.php?topic=5328045

 <h3>To do list:</h3>

--> Complete some parts of the whitepaper and translate it in english.
+> Complete some parts of the whitepaper and translate it in english.
 (85% done)

--> Complete wallets balance checkpoint disk cache process.
+> Complete wallets balance checkpoint disk cache process.
 (40% done)

--> Complete Desktop Wallet features and options.
+> Complete Desktop Wallet features and options.
 (90% done)

--> Develop the IO Cache Network mode.
+> Develop the IO Cache Network mode.
 (0% done)

--> Develop the RPC Wallet.
+> Develop the RPC Wallet.
 (0% done)

--> Develop an example of Mining Pool.
+> Develop an example of Mining Pool.
 (0% done)

--> Finish optimizations.
+> Finish optimizations.
 (85% done)

--> Develop a block explorer page inside of the node API.
+> Develop a block explorer page inside of the node API.
 (10% done)

 <h3>Project of development:</h3>

--> Implement an option to convert the BTC Blockchain database compatible with this technology.
+> Implement an option to convert the BTC Blockchain database compatible with this technology.

--> Develop an example of web wallet with <b>NuxtJS</b>
+> Develop an example of web wallet with <b>NuxtJS</b>

+<h3>Contacts</h3>

+More upgrades of the project will coming soon, the complete version should be done the 1st July.

+Every devs and potential users can send me their returns about the project, potential fix, issues and more.

+If you want to contact me, reach the official discord of Xiropht and send me a pm: https://discord.gg/cmRN2xD